Destra Garcia: Soca icon

 Destra won the Carnival Road March title in 2003 at Brooklyn's Labour Day Carnival.
 Her 2004 hit single "Bonnie and Clyde" also became the theme song of a Malibu Rum TV advertisement.

 Georgia Popplewell of Caribbean Beat magazine in 2006 described Destra's music as "the kind of sound that a young person, living at the crossroads of cultures and technologies that is Trinidad and Tobago today, is likely to produce, and the breeziness of her music may well act as an antidote to the hard edge that often characterises life not only in Trinidad and Tobago, but in many other corners of the globe.

 What's more, mobile telecommunications group Digicel appointed Destra, in 2006, as their first ever female spokeswoman in Trinidad and Tobago.

 She's yet to win either Trinidad's Carnival Road March or Soca Monarch titles, although coming close on occasion.
 Despite this, she's become an icon of soca, renowned for her pop-oriented tunes incorporating both world and fusion music.
-During both 2014 and 2015 Destra won Best International Act at the Black Canadian Awards.
-As well Destra has collaborated with renowned artistes such as Nicki Minaj, Mr. Vegas, Karlie Redd, Tanya Stephens and Spice.
+During both 2014 and 2015, Destra won Best International Act at the Black Canadian Awards.
+Additionally, Destra has collaborated with renowned artistes such as Nicki Minaj, Mr. Vegas, Karlie Redd, Tanya Stephens and Spice.

 Cultural influence

 With Caribbean roots going back to Trinidad and Tobago, Destra Garcia values the tradition of her culture.
 Destra started by experimenting with calypso as well as R&B and gospel.
 Only when Destra became fond of soca did she find her passion and place.
 Soca originated in the Caribbean with Trinidadian roots.
 Originally dubbed "soul calypso", the genre was created by Lord Shorty as essentially calypso with sexualized vocals and a faster pace.
 Within one of her most popular songs, "It's Carnival", she states, "Carnival in T&T is so special to all ah we", expressing her own cognizance about carnival's significance from a national and regional standpoint.
 The content of her songs typically pertains to her Caribbean roots, with this as one example.

-As Destra became more popular, she encountered a bit of a puzzle.
+As Destra became more popular, she encountered a challenge.
 She wanted to grow her fan base but also stay true to both her roots and Caribbean culture.
-With this that she began to confront orthodox norms to work with outside artists for elevated artistic progress.
-She also embarked upon prolific tours to allow for more exposure, promote the sounds of soca and attract larger audiences.
+She began collaborating with outside artists to expand her artistic range.
+She also embarked upon extensive tours to allow for more exposure, promote the sounds of soca and attract larger audiences.
 She also makes mention that the biggest setback she faces is the pressure she feels from Trinidad to stay within traditional confines of the soca style.
-As an artiste Garcia seeks new horizons, responding to modernity in order to keep expanding her fan base.
-She aims to explore her artistic boundaries while thoroughly incorporating her culture with a constantly loyal fan base.
+As an artist Garcia seeks to balance artistic evolution with cultural authenticity.
+She aims to explore her artistic boundaries while maintaining her cultural identy and retaining her established fan base.